alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 Talk to the importer who’s receiving your goods to find out which type of export certificate you need.

-[Question for SME: Will the importer know this?
-If not, how can someone find out which certificate they need?
-And are there countries that don’t require a certificate, eg within the EU?]
+[Question for SME: Are there countries that don’t require a certificate, eg within the EU?]

 ###Defra-2